irfaan91/Database_project/README.md

 # Database_project
-A front end and back end for daily sales reports
+A front end and back end project with a database integration for record keeping.

+npm install package.json

+node databaseserver.js